The generalized Hierarchical Gaussian Filter: Appendix

 This in turn requires that the update of the value parent happens before the computation of the \textsf{NOPE}, and the posterior of the value parent is already available to the input node.

-The \textsf{update step} for the noise parent is similar to the update in volatility parents (equations~\ref{eq:ghgfVolUpdate}) with a modified prediction error and an effective precision term $\gamma_{inp}$ fixed to 1.
-Hence the update of the mean reads:
+The \textsf{update step} for the noise parent is similar to the update in volatility parents (equations~\ref{eq:ghgfVolUpdate}) with a modified prediction error and an effective precision term $\gamma_u$ fixed to 1:

-This similarity again means that the parent node does not necessarily have to be "aware" of whether it serves as a volatility or a noise parent - as long as the input node also signals a value of $1$ as the effective precision term~$\gamma$ on every trial.
+This similarity again means that the parent node can remain agnostic as to whether it serves as a volatility or a noise parent - as long as the input node also signals a value of $1$ as the effective precision term~$\gamma$ at every time step.
 Importantly, this also works for the update of the precision of the noise parent.
-Setting $\gamma_{inp}$ to $1$ (and replacing the \textsf{VOPE}~$\Delta$ with the \textsf{NOPE}~$\varepsilon$ and $vopa$ with $nopa$) in the previously established precision update for volatility parents (equation~\ref{eq:ghgfVolUpdate}) leads to:
+Setting $\gamma_u$ to $1$ (and replacing the \textsf{VOPE}~$\Delta$ with the \textsf{NOPE}~$\epsilon$ and $vopa$ with $q$) in the previously established precision update for volatility parents (equation~\ref{eq:ghgfVolUpdate}) leads to: \\